Austin Slater Player Props: Giants vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 8.1 K/9, which ranks 25th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 23rd in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (5.88).
+- The Athletics' 5.83 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender 144 total home runs at a rate of 1.4 per game (most in baseball).
+- Athletics pitchers combine to allow the most home runs in baseball (144 total, 1.4 per game).

-- Waldichuk makes the start for the Athletics, his 14th of the season.
-He is 2-6 with a 6.75 ERA and 78 strikeouts in 80 2/3 innings pitched.
+- Harris (2-4 with a 6.11 ERA and 46 strikeouts in 53 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.

-- In his most recent appearance on Wednesday, the left-hander threw 4 1/3 innings against the Boston Red Sox, giving up four earned runs while surrendering five hits.
+- In his most recent appearance on Friday, the left-hander threw six innings against the Houston Astros, allowing two earned runs while surrendering four hits.

-- The 25-year-old has put up a 6.75 ERA and 8.8 strikeouts per nine innings in 23 games this season, while giving up a batting average of .305 to opposing hitters.
+- The 26-year-old has put up an ERA of 6.11, with 7.8 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.